 Source: UHCL Legislative Control Board (LBB) Performance Measures report (Outcome 33, 38)

 Since its first graduating class in 1975, UHCL has awarded bachelor and master level degrees.
 In 2007 UHCL began offering a doctoral degree, and in 2010 the university awarded its first doctoral degrees.
-The table below displays the number of degrees awarded at each level and the total degrees awarded for the past five academic years.
+The table below displays the number of degrees awarded at each level and the total degrees awarded.

 |Academic Yr||Bachelor Degrees Awarded||Master Degrees Awarded||Doctoral Degrees Awarded||TOTAL|

 Source: Texas Higher Education Coordinating Board CB9 Graduation Report (Graduation Trends AY)